deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16930/index.md

 ![](charts/charts_15_0.png "🔼 Figure 2: Effect of pruning identified parameters on math and non-math performance for Llama 3.2 1B IT based on calculating the top 15% of parameters.
 Ideal methods should fall in the top left of the plot.
 MMLU and RACE denote that a point was calculated using MMLU or RACE, respectively, as Dnon-math.")

-> 🔼 The chart displays the effect of pruning parameters identified as important for math on math and non-math performance for Llama 3.2 1B IT, showing that MathNeuro effectively isolates math-specific parameters.
+> 🔼 The chart displays the effects of pruning parameters identified as important for math on the model's performance on math and non-math tasks.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Effect of pruning identified parameters on math and non-math performance for Llama 3.2 1B IT based on calculating the top 15% of parameters.
 Ideal methods should fall in the top left of the plot.
 MMLU and RACE denote that a point was calculated using MMLU or RACE, respectively, as Dnon-math.